Coronavirus fight: Government is not serious – Akandoh

 President Akufo-Addo continued, “Ghana agrees with the call of the Rome Declaration of Global Health for voluntary licensing and technology transfers to boost vaccine production.
 The Africa Union is working with WHO, WTO and other global partners to expand its vaccine manufacturing and deployment.”

-According to this document on page 29 we were supposed to have vaccinated about a 1.5 million people between April and June 2021.
-Again, from June to August we were supposed to have vaccinated about 6.3 million.
-Between September to October we should have vaccinated about 9.5 million people.
-At this time we should have vaccinated not less than 17 million people.
+According to this document on page 29 we were supposed to have vaccinated about a 1.5million people between April and June 2021.
+Again, from June to August we were supposed to have vaccinated about 6.3million.
+Between September to October we should have about a 9.5million people.
+At this time we should have vaccinated not less than a 17million people.

 “Ironically, if you refer to the 2022 budget we have vaccinated on 2.5million.
 Per their own marking scheme, 2.5 divided 17 is an obvious fail.”